AdaptivMCP/AdaptivMCP/docs/ASSISTANT_HAPPY_PATHS.md

 **Steps:**
 1. Call `get_server_config` to learn:
-   - Whether `write_allowed_default` is true or false for this controller repo.
+   - Whether `write_allowed` is currently true for this server instance.
-   - The configured controller repository and default branch.
-   - HTTP and timeout limits that might affect large operations.
+   - HTTP, timeout, and concurrency limits that might affect large operations.
 2. Call `controller_contract` to refresh your mental model of:
+   - The configured controller repository and its `default_branch`.
+   - Whether writes are enabled by default for that controller repo (`write_allowed_default`).
-   - Expected workflows for assistants.
-   - Which tools are intended for discovery, safety, execution, diffs, and large files.
+   - Expected workflows for assistants and which tools are intended for discovery, safety, execution, diffs, and large files.
 3. If you plan to make any GitHub state changes (commits, branches, PRs, issue updates), plan to:
-   - Call `authorize_write_actions` before using write-capable tools.
+   - Call `authorize_write_actions` before using write-capable tools (even if `write_allowed_default` is true, some deployments may gate writes per session).
    - Use feature branches instead of writing to `main` directly.
 **Validation:**
 - You can see `write_allowed` in `get_server_config` and confirm that write tools are either allowed by default or gated.
 - After `authorize_write_actions`, write-capable tools stop returning gating errors.